 The case officer will consider the fitness to practise concerns and may talk to relevant staff or students and refer to documents and other evidence.
-If you wish to present evidence, we expect you to give it to the case officer either before or at the meeting.
+At the meeting, we expect you to give the case officer any evidence that it is reasonable for you to have.
 This may include copies of emails or letters, or statements from witnesses if it is safe and helpful to provide these.
 In exceptional circumstances, the case officer may ask you or any other relevant person to provide evidence or information after the meeting.
 You will receive copies of all evidence the case officer has considered during the investigation.
 The case officer will produce a report based on their investigation, which will outline the process they have followed, the information they have gathered, the evidence they have considered, their conclusions and their recommendations.